sematext/docs/docs/experience/index.md

   height=870
 />

-It is critical for websites and web apps to load fast in order to keep the visitors satisfied.
-Recent research<sup>1</sup> has shown that:
+It is critical for websites and web apps to load fast in order to keep the visitors satisfied. <a href="https://www.thinkwithgoogle.com/intl/en-154/insights-inspiration/research-data/need-mobile-speed-how-mobile-latency-impacts-publisher-revenue/" target="_blank" rel="noopener">Recent research</a> has shown that:

  * 53% of visits are likely to be abandoned if pages take longer than 3 seconds to load
  * One out of two people expect a page to load in less than 2 seconds